dkumiszhan/movies-explorer-frontend/README.md

-# Backend part of diploma project
+# Frontend part of diploma project

 Diploma project is a service to search for movies and save them on personal account.
+Figma design of the project is below.

 # Link to Diploma figma file